 Today I wanted to share with you how both the winner and loser of the previous title game did in Week 1.
 I’ve put together detailed results for both below in separate tables.
 I believe it’s something worth keeping an eye on when it comes time to start handicapping the NFL games in Week 1 that involve last year’s Super Bowl participants.

 How the Defending Super Bowl Champion Performs in Week 1 of the NFL

 You might be surprised to see how well the defending champions have performed in Week 1 of the NFL regular-season.
 Knowing what we know with our Week 1 NFL Betting Systems, we would expect these teams to not be good bets.
 Going back to 2000, last year’s SB winner has gone 11-6-1 ATS.
 That’s 66.7% winners!

 |Season||SB Champ||Wk 1 Opp||Line (Total)||Total||SU Result||ATS||Total|

 Super Bowl Losers in Week 1 of the Following Season

 The teams who lost in the previous title game, have gone a miserable 2-16 ATS since 2000.
 I know it’s a small sample size, but that’s a 11.1% win rate against the spread.
 I don’t know about you, but a 16-2 run over 18 picks is something I’ll take any chance I can get.

 It’s all part of a major misconception the public has of these teams who lose in the big game.
 They assume they are going to be more hungry to get back the next year.
 Outside of the Bills in the 90’s, that’s just not the case.
 People overlook the negative emotional impact it has on a team to be so close to the ultimate goal.

 Last year it was the Falcons who came up short in a 6-pont win at Chicago as a 6.5-point favorite.
-The year prior to that, Cam Newton and the Panthers went 15-1 in the regular season and cruised all the way up to their crushing loss to the Broncos in the last game of the year.
+The year prior to that, Cam Newton and the Panthers were coming off 15-1 mark in the regular season and cruised all the way up to their crushing loss to the Broncos in the last game of the year.
 The following season, they were picked by many to win their division and get back to the big game.
 Carolina finished dead last in the NFC South at 6-10.